ai-collection/ai-collection/README.md

 #### Orkoi - Make a Personalized Travel Plan in Seconds, Free, No Signup
 [Visit](https://www.thataicollection.com/redirect/orkoi?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)

-Our AI will build you a customized plan for any city or location you'd like to visit, complete with restaurants, fun activities, attractions and tips to make the best adventure
+Our AI will build you a customized plan for any city or location you''d like to visit, complete with restaurants, fun activities, attractions and tips to make the best adventure

 [More Information and Pricing](https://www.thataicollection.com/en/application/orkoi?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)